pmglab/KGGSEE/doc/source/quick_tutorials.rst

     * - Gene
       - Gene symbol
     * - #Var
-      - Number of variants within the gene
+      - Number of variants within a gene
     * - ECSP
       - p-value of ECS
     * - GATESP